-You want the best for your baby, and no matter how old they are you’re still want to provide them the best living environment during their life.
+You want the best for your baby, and no matter how old they are you’re still going to want to provide them with the best living environment.

-Their bedroom is a sacred place.
-Therefore you’re going to probably debate whether you should purchase a device to help control the air in their bedroom.
+Their bedroom becomes a sacred place.
+Therefore you are probably going to decide whether you should purchase a device to help control the air in their bedroom.

-Many mothers just get a humidifier, but some question their benefits.
-What about an air purifier?
+Many mothers and fathers just get a humidifier, but some parents question their benefits.
+What about an air purifier instead?

 Air purifiers also work great for a baby or a small child’s room, and it can also help increase the quality of the air in the room, leaving you and your child in the best environment possible.

 In this article, we will discuss what each device is used for and which one is going to be the best for your situation.
 So, the article will explain air purifier vs humidifier for baby.

 You may be wondering what the difference is between an air purifier and a humidifier.
 An air purifier is designed to help clear out the air of any dust, dirt, allergens, or harmful particles.